 Dinosaurs are popular attractions at most natural history museums and the Museum für Natrukunde in Berlin is no exception.
 Visitors are generally guided first into the dinosaur hall (Saurierwelt) with its stunning skeletons and fossils.

 The tallest mounted dinosaur skeleton in the world is in the Natural History Museum in Berlin.
-The well-preserved skull of the of the plant-eating Brachiosaurus brancai towers 13.27 m above the Guinness Book of World Records certificate confirming that it is the tallest in the world.
+The well-preserved skull of the plant-eating Brachiosaurus brancai towers 13.27 m above the Guinness Book of World Records certificate confirming that it is the tallest in the world.

 The museum also displays a large number of fossils including one of the most famous fossils in the world – the Berlin specimen of the primeval bird Archaeopteryx lithographica.
 This fossil, which shows characteristics of both birds and lizards, helped to confirm Darwin’s theory that when new species develop, transitional forms would develop showing the characteristics of the old and new species.